SciRuby/sciruby.com/source/_posts/2018-04-26-gsoc-2018-introduction-prakriti-gupta-|-advance-features-in-daru-view.markdown

 ## The Plan and expected outputs

+Now, as I have entered into the Hogwarts :P , I plan to accomplish the following tasks during my way.
+My first lesson of the wizardy world would be on:

 ### HighCharts

 HighCharts uses lazy_high_charts as the dependent gem to access the features of [HighCharts](https://www.highcharts.com/demo) JS.
 In the HighCharts section, I plan to work on some of the feature additions like: